komal2203/komal2203/README.md

 ## 🌟 About Me

--Web development stole my heart because it’s where logic dances with imagination.
+- Web development stole my heart because it’s where logic dances with imagination.
 Every line of code is a brushstroke, every UI element a splash of color—together they form experiences that resonate and delight.

--I find magic in the details: the way a button wiggles to say “hello,” how a smooth scroll feels like a gentle breeze, and how thoughtful interactions spark smiles.
+- I find magic in the details: the way a button wiggles to say “hello,” how a smooth scroll feels like a gentle breeze, and how thoughtful interactions spark smiles.
 Building a website isn’t just building—it’s storytelling, problem-solving, and art rolled into one.

--Collaborating with users and fellow creators fuels my passion.
+- Collaborating with users and fellow creators fuels my passion.
 I listen, iterate, and celebrate each milestone—big or small—as we breathe life into bold ideas.
 When code and creativity converge, that’s where the real joy lives.

  📄 [View My Resume](https://drive.google.com/file/d/1-htVgnqDK8FeUJH1MuXIMRhHVtlNsZP7/view)